Multi-room speakers explained: Our guide to Sonos

-The latest addition to the Sonos family, the Play:1 is a small speaker with a big sound.
+The Play:1 is a small speaker with a mighty sound.
 As well as being the smallest, it’s also the cheapest – so it's great if you’re just getting started with wireless home audio.

 The Play:1 is also a good addition to an existing Sonos network.
 For example, if you have large speakers in the living room and kitchen but want to add a smaller, cheaper speaker in the bedroom.

 Got your hands full in the kitchen?
 Or doing some housework?
 You can control the Sonos One smart speaker with your voice.